bigandy/astro-blog/src/content/blog/passed-my-civique-exam.md

 So I found all the free online tests that I could do and did them over and over, plus revising the content covered during the training and also some of the online material that the French Government provided.
 I even read a BD on the French Revolution at Marion's parents house over Christmas.

 Then the day arrived and with it snow on the ground which then turned to smush under the feet and deep puddles and slippery paths and I walked the paths to the exam center in the center of Grenoble.
+Slush slosh.
+A passing car sloshed cold water on me but I continued and arrived at the exam center early.
+I was able to wait and warm up and read through my notes while the time ticked down to the time of the exam.

+The exam was fine and I thought I got more wrong that I did.
+In the end I only got one wrong.
+So 39/40.
+I forgot who Josephine Baker was, but got the rest of the questions correct.
+Whipeee!